WHAT MAKES OUTWARD BOUND DIFFERENT FROM SUMMER CAMPS AND OTHER ADVENTURE PROGRAMS?

-A pioneer in the field of experiential education, Outward Bound has led the way for more than 50 years in the U.S. What began as a single base camp high in the Colorado Rockies has grown into a national movement centered on using unfamiliar settings and an experiential learning model to help people of all ages discover “there is more in us than we know.”
+A pioneer in the field of experiential education, Outward Bound has led the way for 60 years in the U.S. What began as a single base camp high in the Colorado Rockies has grown into a national movement centered on using unfamiliar settings and an experiential learning model to help people of all ages discover “there is more in us than we know.”

 We have continued to grow and expand our course offerings while remaining true to the original idea that when people are in physically and mentally challenging situations, in a supportive environment, they discover self-confidence, physical and mental strength and a compassion for others they never realized they had.